 - decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.

-The Chair of the Committee will provide the complainant and Academy/ Trust with a full explanation of their decision and the reason(s) for it, in writing, within five school days.
+The Chair of the Committee will provide the complainant and Victoria Academies Trust, or the individual school as appropriate with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.